Shopify/shopify-cli/packaging/debian/README.md

 ## Requirements

 The `dpkg-deb` program is required to build the actual package.
-It can be installed for Mac OS X via `brew`:
+It should be installed by default on Debian-based systems, and it can be installed for Mac OS X via `brew`:

 ```
 brew install dpkg